 CULINARY PRACTICUM 1...will incorporate fundamental theories and techniques learned during the first semester in a restaurant setting.
 Safety, sanitation and cost control concepts are applied.
 Activities may include day, evening, and weekend requirements.
-CONDITION: 103161 or 103161Z Culinary Arts or 313161 or 313161Z Culinary Technical Diploma program requirements met and COREQUISITES: 10316102 Skill Development and 10316104 Intro to Baking and Pastry
+CONDITION: 103161 Culinary Arts or 313161 Culinary Technical Diploma program requirements met

 CULINARY PRACTICUM 2...will incorporate fundamental theories and techniques learned during the first and second semesters in a restaurant setting.
 Activities may include day, evening, and weekend requirements.
-PREREQUISITE: 10109112 Sanitation and COREQUISITES: 10316110 Cooking Methods and 10316111 Garde Manager and 10316103 Intro to Stocks, Soups, and Sauces
+PREREQUISITE: 10109112 Sanitation for Food Service and COREQUISITES: 10316110 Cooking Methods and 10316111 Garde Manager and 10316133 Advanced Patisserie and Desserts